dimipapadeas/djibouti/docs/Tasks.md

 ##### Infrastructure
 Component | Task description | Core Technologies --|--|--
-Database | Insallation and configuration of the required Database storage on the target platform (user/schema creation) | MySQL
+Database | Installation and configuration of the required Database storage on the target platform (user/schema creation) | MySQL, Elasticsearch
 Web Server | Installation and configuration of the Web Server component, and its pre-requisites | Java, Maven, Karaf

 ##### Implementation